lgdd/demo-rum-video-streaming/README.md

 # Demo RUM Video Streaming

-This repository contains a demo environment to explore Datadog's Real User Monitoring (RUM) with logs and traces correlation.
+This repository contains a demo of a video streaming application to explore Datadog's Real User Monitoring (RUM) with logs and traces correlation.

 ## Application Stack